 From our earliest scratching of cave-dwelling drawings to the complexity of our modern technological interfaces, human language is full of meaning and context.
 The cry of every song written, poetry penned, or a masterpiece created is the desire to be understood and to understand.
 It is very human of us to expect personality, complexity, and the ability to feel from the devices we have created to serve us.
 As anyone who has tried to order fries from a fast-food broken kiosk knows, being misunderstood is frustrating.
 So, as our relationship with modern technology undergoes a significant upheaval, the question remains, how do we communicate with these inanimate objects?
-In other words, how do make what is not “alive” act “alive”?
+In other words, how do we make what is not “alive” act “alive”?

 In sum, voice search finds something for you involving a query.
 Voice assistance, however, is managing human interaction to engage in a task with some sort of intelligent technology.
 Let’s take a look at the above illustration of the drive-through take out order.
 The voice search would be the voice selection of the item desired.
 The voice assistance would represent the cashier at the end of the line with whom you interact on a more personal level.
 Digital assistants tap into a knowledge repository to provide a response and answer.
 Quicker consumer interaction means a faster product or service fulfillment for businesses.

 We would be amiss without addressing the current situation of a global pandemic.
 The coronavirus crisis continues to generate awareness of the importance of washing hands and refraining from touching public surfaces.
 Consider how often a day you touch your keyboard, phone, or mouse.
 Speech interaction with our devices becomes a business necessity to preventative measures against the excessive spread of disease.
 As normalizing AI speech as an intricate part of business interaction, touch screen interfaces will begin to seem outdated.
 Are we really ready for a world where Alexa is to be our new executive assistant?